 Agent-first command tree

-From connections and datasets to HQL, dashboards, elements, and authorization, one command surface covers the main BI engineering chain.
+From connections and datasets to HQL, dashboards, elements, and authorization, one hbi command tree covers the main BI engineering chain.

 Execution layer

-HENGSHI CLI turns data access, HQL queries, dashboard generation, permissions, and delivery operations into a tool surface agents can call directly, together with bundled skills split by command domain.
+HENGSHI CLI, surfaced through the hbi command, turns data access, HQL queries, dashboard generation, permissions, and delivery operations into a tool surface agents can call directly, together with repo-managed hbi-* skills.
 Whether the runtime is a coding agent like Claude Code or Codex, or a persistent agent like OpenClaw or Hermes Agent, the workflow moves from "telling people where to click" to "executing the work for you."

 Agent-first command tree

-From connections and datasets to HQL, dashboards, elements, and authorization, one command surface covers the main BI engineering chain.
+From connections and datasets to HQL, dashboards, elements, and authorization, one hbi command tree covers the main BI engineering chain.

-The repo ships with a skills directory that turns data, modeling, dashboarding, permissions, and orchestration into reusable runbooks for agents.
+The repo ships with hbi-* and hql-expert skills that turn data, modeling, dashboarding, permissions, and orchestration into reusable runbooks for agents.

 Engineering-grade security